 Article of the Year Award

-With so many excellent security-related articles published in City Security magazine and on our website, we feel that the authors should be recognised for their outstanding contribution to making us and the corporate world more security aware.
-Therefore, we are delighted to announce the City Security Article of the Year Award 2020 supported by the City of London Crime Prevention Association and the University of St Andrews.
+There are so many excellent security-related articles published in City Security magazine and on our website and we believe that the authors should be recognised for their outstanding contribution to making the world more security aware.
+Therefore, we are delighted to announce the City Security Article of the Year Award 2021 supported by the City of London Crime Prevention Association, Genetec and the University of St Andrews (Certificate in Terrorism Studies).

 Selecting the finalists

-For each edition, the top three articles were selected as finalists, based on the number of views for each article, since publication online, until 14th November 2020 By selecting three articles per edition, it means the articles from earlier editions do not have an unfair advantage of being online longer.
+For each edition, the top three articles were selected as finalists, based on the number of views for each article, since publication online.
+By selecting three articles per edition, it means the articles from earlier editions do not have an unfair advantage of being online longer.

 Selecting the winner

 The competition will be launched on 7th December 2021 with advertising, a voting page on the website and social media.

 Only subscribers to City Security magazine are eligible to vote – one vote per subscriber.
 If an individual is not already a subscriber and wants to vote, they can subscribe as part of the voting process.

 By completing the voting form you wlll automatically be subscribed to receive City Security magazine each quarter in digital format, our bi-weekly security eReview and occasional emails relating to security that you may may find of interest.
 You can unsubcribe at any time.
 City Security magazine will not pass any of your details onto third parties.
 We have a GDPR policy that we adhere to.

 Voting will close on the 11th February 2022 and all votes will be collated by the Editor.
 Full results will be published on the website.
 The Editor’s decision is final.